T-Mobile in talks with Sprint on merger, does not rule out lower price

 WASHINGTON (Reuters) - T-Mobile US (TMUS.O) Chief Executive John Legere on Thursday acknowledged talks are ongoing with Sprint Corp (S.N) to extend their merger agreement, but he declined to rule out requesting the $26 billion price be reduced.

 The T-Mobile-Sprint deal, announced in spring 2018, has won regulatory approval from the Justice Department and Federal Communications Commission but faces a lawsuit from more than a dozen state attorneys general seeking to stop the deal.
+The previous merger agreement expired last week.

-“What I can say is yes we are having conversations as partners about whether and how long we move forward the date... and what if any items should be agreed between the parties in exchange for agreeing to extend those terms,” said Legere.
+“What I can say is yes we are having conversations as partners about whether and how long we move forward the date... and what if any items should be agreed between the parties in exchange for agreeing to extend those terms,” Legere said during a webcast to discuss next generation 5G wireless and other issues.

 “It’s not a hostile conversation.
 It’s an active one,” he said, while giving no sense of when agreement might be reached.

-Legere was speaking on a webcast to discuss next generation 5G wireless and other initiatives.

-He added that he did not expect either side to walk away.
 “It’s sort of like going to month-to-month on your rent.
 There’s no more lease.
 You continue to move forward.”

+Sprint said it was not backing away.
 “We continue to be committed to completing the merger with T-Mobile,” Sprint spokeswoman Lisa Belot said in an email.

 Legere said a new merger agreement’s terms could entail “‘How do you handle things that have happened that need to possibly to be indemnified, how do you agree on future things that you will share in order to settle the deal, etc.’ It’s a broad array of things.”